About Athletic Training

 Proper education is the first step to becoming a certified athletic trainer.
 Professional Programs lead to eligibility to sit for the Board of Certification examination and to enter the profession of athletic training.
-Professional Programs are available at both the baccalaureate and post-baccalaureate degree levels.
 To find a list of accredited programs visit http://www.caate.net/.

 Illinois has 12 schools with accredited athletic training programs and there are hundreds more nationwide!
-For more information feel free to ask Leah and Giana and they will be happy to get you started.
+For more information feel free to ask Giana and Danielle and they will be happy to get you started.